 As discussed above under the heading "Board Committees-Audit Committee," a primary role of the Board's Audit Committee is to oversee the company's financial reporting process and manage its relationship with the independent auditor.
 In fulfilling its responsibilities, the Audit Committee has reviewed and discussed the company's audited financial statements for the year ended December 31, 2018 with the company's management and independent auditor.
 The Audit Committee has also discussed with the company's independent auditor the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted and amended by the Public Company Accounting Oversight Board.
-In addition, the Audit Committee has discussed with the independent auditor its independence in relation to the company and its management, including the matters in the written disclosures provided to the Audit Committee as required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the Audit Committee concerning independence, and has determined that the provision of non-audit services provided by the auditor is compatible with maintaining the auditor's independence.
+In addition, the Audit Committee has discussed with the independent auditor its independence in relation to the company and its management, including the matters in the written disclosures provided to the Audit Committee as required by applicable requirements of the Public Company Accounting Oversight Board to the Public Company Accounting Oversight Board is management, including the matters in the written disclosures provided to the Audit Committee as required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the Audit Committee concerning independence, and has determined that the provision of non-audit services provided by the auditor is compatible with maintaining the auditor's independence.